AndreJorge01/Portfolio/README.md

 # Portfolio

-#About the project
+# About the project

-##HTML and CSS practice project, with a single-page portfolio example.
+## HTML and CSS practice project, with a single-page portfolio example

-# Technologies used.
+# Technologies used
-+ HTML.
++ HTML
-+ CSS.
++ CSS